If piano music theory makes you frustrated, you’re not alone!

 You may have heard that there are different types of minor scales:

 To play songs with chord progressions, understanding natural minor scales should be enough.
 But knowing other types of minor scales may help you craft riffs and fills.
-You can learn more about why there are different types of minor scales here.

 A triad is a three-note chord and is one of the first chords you’ll learn on the piano.
 They’re also incredibly useful!